AlexandraZhang4539/SpaceShooter/README.md

 # SpaceShooter
-A one person arcade-style shooter game
+A one person arcade-style shooter game.
+Your mission is to shoot the aliens, if they escape 3 times or collide with the user, you lose.
+Press space for shooting, left and right arrow keys for moving back and forth.